We’re evolving. Mercer is now part of the new, expanded Marsh brand

 15. Emergency room and ambulatory services Limited to treatment of medical emergencies; INN deductible and coinsurance apply to OON emergency services

-All gold- and platinum-level plans offered on the ACA’s HealthCare.gov platform are compliant if they meet requirements #1, #5 and #8 through #16 above.
-Employers may offer other health plan options but must make at least one option that meets HCAO standards available at no cost to covered employees.
+All gold- and platinum-level plans offered on the ACA’s HealthCare.gov platform and plans with an actuarial value of at least 76% are compliant if they meet requirements #1, #5, and #8 through #16 above.
+Employers may offer other health plan options but must include at least one option that meets HCAO standards available at no cost to covered employees.
 A compliant plan option may be self-funded or fully insured.

 Clarifications

-DPH has published a FAQs and common clarifications document addressing key issues, including:
+DPH has revised the FAQs and common clarifications document addressing key issues, including:

 • The alternative payment described below does not count as insurance and is not a direct benefit to San Francisco employees.